-Speech Services are provided through the Learning Center with our SLP, Carla Holt.
-Please contact Kelly Vandagriff with any speech needs.
+Speech Services are provided through Educational Support Services (ESS) with the Speech-Language Pathologist.
+Please contact the Director of ESS with any speech needs.
 Speech is open to all students.

 Homework

 Homework is defined as all outside assignments that are averaged into the student's grade.
 Not all homework will be graded.
 Special long-term projects may require extra homework time.
 Homework is assigned for these purposes: